 Most Spider Plants normally have inflorescence on growing stems, but the blossoms sometimes emerge on the tips of existing stems.

-Some Spider Plants get flowers early at the young stage, whereas others wait for about 2-5 years to mature and bloom.
+Some Spider Plants get flowers early at the early stage, whereas others wait about 2-5 years to mature and bloom.

 Read on to discover when Spider Plants blossom and how to get the plants to flower.

 Table of Contents Show

 - Overview of Spider Plant Flower